Pupil Premium

 Statement of Intent

-Our intention is that all students, irrespective of their educational background or the challenges they face, make good progress and achieve high attainment across the curriculum.
+We believe that all students, irrespective of their background or the challenges they face, make good progress and achieve high attainment across the curriculum.

-Our support and interventions this year and within our three-year strategy, are planned around three key areas: Teaching, Targeted Academic Support and Wider Strategies in line with the Education Endowment Foundation (EEF) guidance.
+Our support and interventions this year and within our three-year strategy are planned around three key areas: teaching, targeted academic and well-being support and wider strategies in line with the Education Endowment Foundation (EEF) guidance.
 As a school we are research driven in the support we put in place both through our own research and experience and that of the EEF which helps guide us in our decisions around where to fund support and interventions.
+We keep abreast of national reports on disadvantage to inform our strategy (Annual Report 2024: Disadvantage - Education Policy Institute).

 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, across pastoral and curriculum areas, not assumptions about the impact of disadvantage.
-The approaches we have adopted complement each other to help students excel.
-To ensure they are effective we will:
+We will:

-• Ensure disadvantaged students are challenged in the work they are set;
+• ensure disadvantaged students are challenged in the work that they are set

 Core principles and strategies

-1. Improve the progress of disadvantaged students through high-quality teaching and learning.
-Ensure targets set for disadvantaged students are aspirational and based in the upper limits of FFT data.
+1. Improve the progress of disadvantaged students through high-quality first teaching and learning.
+Ensure targets set for disadvantaged students remain aspirational and in line with the whole-school cohort set by the FFT’s top 5%.

 2. Effectively use data tracking points based on high-quality assessment and feedback to identify PP students who are not making the required progress and target these students for rigorous academic interventions.